coconut-thisABLE/.github/profile/README.md

 > Team Member : Kwon Eunji(heleneunji), Kim Minji(wing-beat), Kim Seohyun(seohyun319), Jang Sungeun(shunnyjang) <br />
 > Duration of development : 2022.01.17-2022.03.31

+### 🥥 thisABLE is a service for
+ThisABLE is a service to create a world where everyone can enjoy the same world without alienation.
+Not only does it provide facilities available to people with disabilities on a location-based basis, but it also provides a place for users to voluntarily share information about the location through real-time reviews. thisABLE will make all disabled able and change the world.

 ### 🥥 Demo Video

 ### 🥥 How to use?